 In Washington State a misdemeanor Theft of rental, leased, lease-purchased, or loaned property offense can have a maximum sentence of 364 days in jail and a $5,000 fine.
 If you are convicted of a misdemeanor you could be facing jail time and trouble securing employment in the future.

 Often times Theft of rental, leased, lease-purchased, or loaned property charges are prosecuted in city courts with differing procedures and penalties.
 In some situations you may have been late on your bill to Rent-A-Center or another rental company.
 Although a misdemeanor charge may sounds relatively harmless, it can have a long-lasting impact on your ability to obtain housing, find employment and attend institutions of higher education.
-Additionally, property crimes like shoplifting create significant barriers to employment for many people.
+Additionally, property crimes like theft of rental property create significant barriers to employment for many people.

 For many people charged with Theft of rental, leased, lease-purchased, or loaned property this is the first time they have been on the wrong side of the law.
 Additionally, many are juveniles and have a bright future ahead of them.